sangheek16/dialogue-response-dynamics/README.md

 # About
-This repo contains datasets and code for COLING 2022 paper _“No, they did not”: Dialogue response dynamics in pre-trained language models_, by Sanghee Kim, Lang Yu and Allyson Ettinger.
+This repo contains datasets and code for COLING 2022 paper _“No, they did not”: Dialogue response dynamics in pre-trained language models_, by Sanghee J. Kim, Lang Yu and Allyson Ettinger.

 # Repo Structures